-Heck (2011: 129) notes that the Caesar problem incorporates an epistemological objection: 'Thus, one might think, there must be more to our apprehension of numbers than a mere recognition that they are the references of expressions governed by HP [Hume's Principle - TB].
+Heck (2011: 129) notes that the Caesar problem incorporates an epistemological objection: 'Thus, one might think, there must be more to our apprehension of numbers than a mere recognition that they are the references of expressions governed by HP [Hume's Principle - D.E.].
 Any complete account of our apprehension of numbers as objects must include an account of what distinguishes people from numbers.
 But HP alone yields no such explanation.
 That is why Frege writes: "Naturally, no one is going to confuse [Caesar] with the [number zero]; but that is no thanks to our definition of [number]" (Gl, §62)'.

-The condition of being necessarily non-concrete in the metaphysical definition for real numbers, as well as the conditions of essence and ground therein, provide a reply to the foregoing epistemological objection, i.e. the required account of what distinguishes people from numbers.
+The condition of being necessarily non-concrete in the metaphysical definition for real numbers, as well as the conditions of essence and ground therein, provide a reply to the foregoing epistemological objection, i.e. the required explanation, by contrast to the insufficient definition, of what distinguishes people from numbers.